DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 -------------------------

-We provide here an overview of how to connect to the cluster, but general, up-to-date information can be found in the [HPC documentation](https://docs.hpc.ait.dtu.dk) or on the [Gorm wiki](http://gorm.risoe.dk/gormwiki).
-Note that the information from the Gorm wiki will be migrated into the HPC documentation over time.
+We provide here an overview of how to connect to the cluster, but general, up-to-date information can be found in the [HPC documentation](https://docs.hpc.ait.dtu.dk).

 You connect to the cluster via an SSH terminal, and there are different SSH terminals based on your operating system (see the platform-specific